maurograndaoramos/myDjangoapp/README.md

 <img src="./OracleDice.png" alt="All Eyes on You">
 </p>

-# myDjangoapp
+# SimpleGMe

-myDjangoapp (name pending rework) is a dynamic web application created for game masters and solo role-players engaged in tabletop role-playing games (TTRPGs) - i.e.: Me.
+SimpleGMe (Simple Game Master Emulator) is a dynamic web application created for game masters and solo role-players engaged in tabletop role-playing games (TTRPGs) - i.e.: Me.
 But hopefuly, also you!

 This application provides a user-friendly interface to generate randomized game elements such as weather conditions, NPC interactions, or plot twists by querying oracle tables.